tjjmoto/hw-ruby-intro/README.md

-1. **Push your code to github and include the TravisCI file.** (This is good practice for your later assignments when you’re working with your team too!)
+1. **Push your code to github** (This is good practice for your later assignments when you’re working with your team too!)
 Follow these instructions carefully!

 ```
 cd /root/environment/homework/hw-ruby-intro